Ray-ui/H-WILD/README.md

-To sum up, we believe that with these basic example codes, you will be able to quickly get started with our constructed dataset and extend it to various upstream tasks.
+We believe that with these basic example codes, you will be able to quickly get started with our constructed dataset and extend it to various upstream tasks. :)